sewn-404/Block-Xp/README.md

-Minecaft Mod soucre code ( My fist mode ever :D )
+Minecaft Mod soucre code ( My fist mode ever :D ) is for fabric and the Minecraft Version is 1.21.1

 XP Mining: Tiered XP Drops

 Enhance your mining experience with "XP Mining," a Fabric mod designed to add a strategic layer to gathering resources.
 This mod introduces a chance-based system for earning experience points (XP) directly from breaking blocks.